muratkeremozcan/prod-ready-serverless/notes.md

 const APP_ROOT = '../../'
 const {get} = require('lodash')

-/** Feeds an event into a lambda function handler and processes the response.e.
+/** Feeds an event into a lambda function handler and processes the response.
  * If the Content-Type of the response is 'application/json' and a body is present,
  * the body of the response is parsed from JSON into an object.
  * @async